myrandaalvarez9945/Photo-Website/README.md

 # 📸 Captured by Daniel

 **Captured by Daniel** is a beautifully responsive e-commerce photography portfolio site, designed to showcase the powerful and poetic imagery of nature photographer Daniel.
-Built with care and clarity by Gabi, this site offers an elegant experience for desktop and mobile users alike.
+Built with care and clarity, this site offers an elegant experience for desktop and mobile users alike.

 > “Through the Lens, Nature Speaks” — A story told one wild moment at a time.